 - 1 tsp vegetable oil (or canola), for greasing

-- Tip the dough onto a greased worktop and pull the corners into the centre.
-Turn over so that the seams are underneath and place the dough ball in a lightly greased bowl and cover with cling film and let rise in a warm place for 1 ½ hours.Note: if your environment is cold then place bowl in the oven with the light on only.
+- Proof the dough.
+Turn the dough over so that the seams are underneath and place the dough ball in a lightly greased bowl and cover with plastic wrap and let rise in a warm place for 1 ½ hours.Note: if your environment is cold then place bowl in the oven with the light on only.
 The ambient air temperature created from the light is perfect for the dough to rise in.

-- Grease and line a 2lb loaf pan.
+- Deflate the dough.
+Grease and line a 2lb loaf pan.
 Once doubled in size, gently punch down the dough and tip out onto a lightly floured benchtop.
-(There is no need to refrigerate the dough at this point as there is no special cutting needed later on.
-Using your hands, form dough into a rectangle.
-Using a sharp knife or pastry scraper, cut the dough into 5 even pieces.
-Roll out each piece into a rectangle, then from the short end, roll the dough into a log.
-Place seam side down into your prepared loaf pan.
-Repeat this process with the other remaining dough pieces and place them side by side sat snugly in the prepared loaf pan.
+(There is no need to refrigerate the dough at this point as there is no special cutting/shaping needed later on) Using your hands, form dough into a rectangle.

-- Cover the pan loosely with cling wrap (allow room for the dough to expand) and let the dough rise in a warm place for 45 mins or until doubled in size.
-Meanwhile, pre-heat the oven to 180C/350F, then bake for 30-35 minutes until golden brown.
+- Second proof and bake.
+Cover the pan loosely with cling wrap (allow room for the dough to expand) and let the dough rise in a warm place for 45 mins or until doubled in size.
+Meanwhile, pre-heat the oven to 180°C (350°F), then bake for 30-35 minutes until golden brown.

-- Remove from the oven and rest for five minutes before turning out onto a cooling rack.
+- Remove from the oven and rest for 15 minutes before turning out onto a cooling rack.
 Serve warm or let cool completely, slice and toast.
 Best eaten day it is made.